terrancehah/whole-ios/docs/app-roadmap.md

 - [`QuoteCardView.swift`](../Components/QuoteCardView.swift) is a semantic, reusable card for displaying bilingual quotes, categories, and actions, with clear separation of concerns and preview support.
 - [`CustomButton.swift`](../Components/CustomButton.swift) provides a flexible, consistent button used across all interactive UI.
 - Both components are well-commented, follow best practices, and support rapid UI development across the app.
+- UI: QuoteListView fills the screen, all buttons have a corner radius of 12 and consistent shadows, Chinese text uses a lighter color.
 **Outcome:** The app has polished, reusable UI building blocks that ensure a consistent, maintainable user experience.

 ---